MicrosoftDocs/msix-docs/msix-src/psf/run-scripts-with-package-support-framework.md

 ---
-Description: You can run scripts with the Package Support Framework to customize your desktop application for the user environment.
+description: You can run scripts with the Package Support Framework to customize your desktop application for the user environment.
 title: Run scripts with the Package Support Framework ms.date: 09/20/2019 ms.topic: article